Brand-New Rankings Of NY's Wealthiest Counties May Come As Surprise

 No. 5

-Coming in at number five was Rockland County, with a median household income of $94,840.
+Coming in at No. 5 is Rockland County, with a median household income of $94,840.
 That’s 33.4 percent above the state average and 45.9 percent above the national average.

 Data showed that 47.7 percent of households in the county earned over $100,000.